standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 Value:         concept from http://hl7.org/fhir/ValueSet/administrative-gender
 ```

 What we just represented here is that there is a `Patient` entity called `MyPatient` which has 2 properties: `MyBirthdate` and `MyGender`.
-Never mind that FHIR Patient has these attributes -- this won't always be the case.
+The FHIR Patient resource has these attributes; for purposes of this tutorial we will not consider that information -- your logical model won't always have the same attributes as a FHIR resource.

 We determined from our clinical requirements that `MyBirthDate` has a data type of _date_, which is one of the primitive data types supported in CIMPL.
+The `Value` keyword expresses the desired datatype.

 We also determined that `MyGender` is a value set that can be _male_, _female_, or _unknown_.
 For the sake of simplicity, we find that HL7 has a matching value set identical to our requirements so we'll use that one for its value.
+In this case, the `Value` keyword not only says that the datatype is a `concept` (the CIMPL primitive for coded types), but also says that the concept must come from the value set `http://hl7.org/fhir/ValueSet/administrative-gender`.

 Now let's work on the OSA Disorder entity.
 Add the following text into the file: